Stressed? Here Are 5 Quick Relaxation Hacks You Can Do Almost Anywhere

 Let’s talk about the “s-word.”

-While stress levels among American adults have remained consistent over the last two years (averaging 4.8 on a scale of 1 to 10), but people were more likely to feel the effects of stress in 2017 than the previous year.
+While stress levels among American adults have remained consistent over the last two years (averaging 4.8 on a scale of 1 to 10), people were more likely to feel the effects of stress in 2017 than the previous year.
 In fact, 45 percent of Americans reported their stress translated to lying awake at night during the past month, according to the American Psychological Association’s annual Stress in America survey.
 And about one-third said their stress led to feeling nervous/anxious, irritable/angry or fatigued.

 Women have it even worse -- they’ve reported higher stress levels than men since the survey began, and in 2017, women’s stress levels increased slightly while men’s dropped.